 A famous "optical illusion" which astounded audiences was the sphinx illustrated in Fig. 90.
 The box was placed upon a table and when opened there was revealed a Sphinxian head, but why it was called a Sphinx is clothed in mystery because upon some occasions it talked.
 As a matter of fact it belonged to a body which extended downward from the table-top and this kneeling human being was concealed from the audience by two very clean plate-glass mirrors M shown in the accompanying diagram.
 The table actually appeared to have three legs but the audience if it noticed this at all assumed the fourth leg was obscured by the foremost leg.
 The walls, floor, and ceiling of the box-like recess in which the table was placed were covered with the same material.
 It is seen by the diagram that the mirrors M reflected images of the side walls W and these images were taken by the audience to be portions of the rear wall W. Thus the table appeared to be open underneath and the possibilities of the apparatus are evident.

-On this optical illusion web site you will find the answer to the question: What makes an optical illusion?
-The website if full of info on optical illusions and explains what is behind the science of optical illusions.
-You will find a chapter on magic tricks and illusions.
+On this optical illusion web site you will find the explanation for optical eye illusions and why we see optical illusions.
+Visual perception and optical illusions are discussed in depth as is the brain and optical illusions.
+You will find a chapter on magic optical illusions.

 Fig. 90. - An example of a "mirror" optical illusion.